59 Electrically-Powered Aircraft

 As previously discussed, the net battery weight, W_B, on an electric aircraft (which includes cabling and other electronic components to regulate and protect the batteries) is a significant fraction of the gross aircraft takeoff weight, W_{\rm \scriptsize GTOW}.
 Based on current technology, the value of W_B /W_{\rm\scriptsize GTOW} is typically 0.4 to 0.5 for an electrically-powered aircraft.
 For the same energy storage as aircraft using an ICE, for which the fuel fraction is 0.3 or less, it is not difficult to understand why an electric aircraft will have a limited payload and flight range.

 The characteristics of any aircraft’s payload-range performance, as shown in the figure below, are such that an aircraft can only carry a specific payload over a particular range (distance).
 When a conventional (fossil-fuel) aircraft operates at maximum payload, the fuel tanks generally cannot be filled to their total capacity, a characteristic of all aircraft.
 Longer flight ranges can be flown by reducing payload (i.e., limiting the number of passengers and/or cargo) in exchange for more fuel, which is the boundary between points A and B in the figure below.
-Along the boundary B to C, the payload must be reduced significantly to obtain the needed range.
+Along the boundary B to C, the payload must be reduced significantly to obtain the needed flight range.
 Point C corresponds to a ferry flight where the aircraft is flown over an extended distance with maximum fuel but without payload.

 The payload-range situation changes markedly for an electrically powered aircraft.
 Not only is the maximum payload considerably lower, all other things being equal, because of the high weight of batteries, but the achievable flight range is also relatively short.
 Reducing the payload reduces the energy requirements, so the range is extended somewhat.
 However, because of the low payload weight fraction, the gains in the range are still relatively small.

-Worked Example #2 – Estimating flight time for an electrically-powered airplane
+Check Your Understanding #2 – Estimating flight time for an electrically-powered airplane

 An electrically-powered experimental airplane has a takeoff weight, W_{\rm TOW} = 3,500 kg.
 It has an electric motor with a maximum power output of 300 kW.
 The onboard battery pack’s weight fraction, \phi_{\rm bat}, is 0.30 with a gravimetric energy density of ED_g = 200 Wh/kg.
 The onboard instrumentation shows that the electric motor is running at a constant power output, P_{\rm req}, of 250 kW when it flies during a cruise segment of the flight at an airspeed of 150 kts.
 Estimate this electric airplane’s flight time and distance, assuming that 50% of the battery energy is available for this flight segment.
 Assume 85% efficiency in the electrical system.